QuantumBFS/Yao.jl/docs/src/man/array_registers.md

 ```@meta
 CurrentModule = YaoArrayRegister
 DocTestSetup = quote
+    using Yao
-    using Yao, YaoBase, YaoBlocks, YaoArrayRegister
+    using Yao: YaoBase, YaoBlocks, YaoArrayRegister
+    using YaoBase
+    using YaoBlocks
+    using YaoArrayRegister
 end
 ```